 - Direct confrontation (not everything has to be hidden, sometimes you’ll solve problems by revealing your secret sooner because the ramifications are actually where the drama is)

 How else do you get around these issues?
-Are you grappling with any particularly hairy POV-specific questions?
+Are you grappling with any questions about pov in writing?
 Leave some thoughts in the comments.

-ETA: I didn’t meant that agents and editors reject a project just because it’s in first person, I meant that some writers avoid it and try third person because they don’t want to use such a common POV.
+*ETA: I didn’t meant that agents and editors reject a project just because it uses a first person point of view.
+I meant that some writers avoid it and try third person because they don’t want to use such a common POV.
 I have to be careful about the word “reject”!
 Thanks, Chris!